John Irving (footballer, born 1867)

-John Irving (1867 – 20 November 1942), also known as Johnnie or Johnny Irving, was a Scottish professional association footballer who scored 10 goals from 51 appearances in the Football League in the 1890s playing as an inside right for Lincoln City.
+John Irving (1867 – 20 November 1942), also known as Johnnie or Johnny Irving, was a Scottish professional footballer who scored 10 goals from 51 appearances in the Football League in the 1890s playing as an inside right for Lincoln City.

 Playing career

 Irving was born in Dumfries in 1867.
 He played for home-town club Queen of the South Wanderers for two years before moving to England to join Lincoln City.
 He made his debut on 5 November 1889 in the Midland League, and played for the club until the 1894–95 season, their second in the Football League.
 In the 1890–91 season, Irving was the club's leading scorer, with 12 goals from Football Alliance and FA Cup games.
 He is believed to have been the first Lincoln player to be sent off in a Football League match: in November 1894, he and Grimsby Town's Tom Frith were dismissed for fighting.

 After losing his first-team place, Irving moved on in February 1895 to Newark Town in the Midland League before returning to Lincoln City a few months later.
 His last game for their first team came in the Football League Second Division, a 3–0 defeat to Loughborough on 6 March 1897, and he retired as a player later that year.
 Over both spells with Lincoln, Irving scored 43 goals from 123 senior appearances.